olga-od-ua/hello_ireland/README.md

 The website is designed in a minimalistic style in order to create the impression of simplicity to the user.

 ### Colour Scheme
 A mix of the following colours was used throughout the website as a representation of the Irish Flag colours: #20a73d, #fff and #eca50b.
-The buttons that carry out main functionality are styled in black colour to be distinct.
+The buttons that carry out the main functionality are styled in black colour to be distinct.

 ### Typography
-Montserrat Light was selected as the main font for light weight, delicate and trendy headlines.
+Montserrat Light was selected as the main font for lightweight, delicate and trendy headlines.
 Lora Regular font was selected for all the text as the most matching font with Montserrat Light creating a clean look.

 ### Imagery
 There are not many images across the website other than the images that are for sale.

 Among images that are not for sale are the background image with the green shamrock theme and the shamrock favicon to represent the Irish theme of the website.

 In the ideal scenario there would be a shamrock icon next to the logo "Oh Ireland!" instead of a "seeding" icon from Font Awesome.
-A shamrock icon is not available on Fontawesome so for the time- and budget-saving purposes a free "seeding" icon from Font Awesome was selected.
+A shamrock icon is not available on Fontawesome so for time- and budget-saving purposes a free "seeding" icon from Font Awesome was selected.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">